Miriam Polster: 1973: Gestalt Therapy Integrated: Contours of Theory and Practice

-Gestalt Therapy Integrated is the first novel written by Erving and Miriam Polster.
+Gestalt Therapy Integrated is the first book on Gestalt therapy theory written by Erving and Miriam Polster.
 The Polsters wanted their book to serve as an extensive overview of Gestalt theory and therapeutic techniques, a textbook on the practices of Gestalt.
 In addition, Erving wanted to include personal interpretations of wider Gestalt theory and incorporated his own theories, including contact-boundary.
 Polster did not contribute a large part of her own theories and interpretations, but she aided Erving by discussing concepts in his theories with him that had been developed through his teachings and workshops at the Gestalt Institute of Cleveland.
 The novel is regarded by many scholars and students as a comprehensive introductory novel to Gestalt therapy.

 1992: Eve’s Daughters: The Forbidden Heroism of Women

-Eve’s Daughters is a novel that Miriam Polster wrote alone.
+Eve’s Daughters is a work of non-fiction that Miriam Polster wrote alone.
 The novel emphasizes women's abilities to be heroes in a world that views heroism as a male dominated role.
 Polster explains that heroism appears in different forms.
 Polster mentions that the trend of gender roles, places limits to the potential of everyone.
 Eve’s Daughters exemplifies the discrepancies of the male and female gender through the story of Eve, and the story of Prometheus.
 Prometheus stole fire from the Gods and received punishment.
 After sanction, Prometheus was seen viewed as a brave and likeable character.
 In the story of Eve, she had eaten an apple despite being told otherwise by God.
 Unlike Prometheus, Eve is disciplined and perceived as an unlikable and disobedient figure.
 The novel points out that in a sense, Eve leads a wave of women making their own decisions on how they live; because of her choice to not follow an unrationalized command.
 Furthermore, Eve’s Daughters justifies, that Eve's story provides lessons used today (i.e. the concept of consequences following our actions).

 1999: From the Radical Centre: The Heart of Gestalt Therapy

-From the Radical Center: The Heart of Gestalt Therapy is a novel written by Miriam and Erving Polster.
+From the Radical Center: The Heart of Gestalt Therapy is a collection of essays written by Miriam and Erving Polster.
 It is a collection of their selected writings that covers the history of psychotherapy touching on theoretical and practical applications.
 The novel first sets the stage by describing the principles of Gestalt therapy, illustrating the application and transformation of the theories.
 They then discuss the role and implications of the community on the individual.
 Various aspects of theory and therapy are integrated in this novel to encompass the full spectrum of psychotherapy.